OsaPL/Versus-Brawl/README.md

 6. **Fights are too fast!**

-You try changing the difficulty level to also slow down the game speed.
+You can try changing the difficulty level to also slow down the game speed.

 # Gamemodes: